kyma-project/test-infra/cmd/external-plugins/automated-approver/README.md

     H-->|Yes|I[Approve PR]
 ```

-Automated approver is a Prow plugin.
+Automated approver is a Prow plugin written in Golang.
 GitHub events are dispatched by Prow to the Automated approver plugin.
 Automated approver runs in a prow k8s cluster along with Prow components.

 Automated approver reacts on following events.
  - pull request review requested